 They say that smart people learn from the mistakes of others.

-When i see the same pattern of burglaries and home invasions being repeated on a daily basis, i am not so sure
+When I see the same pattern of burglaries and home invasions being repeated daily, I am not so sure how true

 There really is nothing new when it comes to criminals and how they operate.
 We all know that they prefer homes